Mathematical analysis and numerical resolution of a heat transfer problem arising in water recirculation: Numerical resolution

 Once proved in above section that the coupled system (\ref{eq:system1}) and (\ref{eq:system2}) admits a solution, we will introduce here a full numerical algorithm in order to compute it, and show several computational test for a realistic example.

 We must recall here that our main aim is related to understanding which is the best strategy for reducing the water temperature in the upper layers.
-In order to achieve this objective, and for the sake of completeness, we will consider an algorithm able to deal with more general situations than those we have presented in previous mathematical analysis of the problem.
-In particular, in the numerical resolution proposed here we will also take into account the possibility that $g^k(t)$ takes negative values.
+In order to achieve this objective, and for the sake of completeness, we will consider an algorithm able to deal with more general states than those we have presented in previous mathematical analysis of the problem.
+In particular, in the numerical resolution proposed here we will also take into account the possibility that $g^k(t)$ takes non-positive values.
 To be exact, if $g^k(t)>0$ we will say that the pump $k$ is turbinating (water enters by the collector $C^k$ and is turbinated by the corresponding pipeline to the injector $T^k$), and if $g^k(t)<0$ we will say that the pump $k$ is pumping (water enters by injector $T^k$ and is pumped to the collector $C^k$).
 As it is evident, the situation $g^k(t)=0$ corresponds to the case in which the pump $k$ is off.
 In addition, we will also suppose that the parameter $\epsilon$ used in the definition (\ref{eq:defphi}) tends to cero, that is, the mean temperature in the injectors is equal to the mean temperature in the collectors.
+It is essential emphasizing here that it is also possible to perform a similar mathematical analysis for the general case (with the obvious embarrassing notations), under the only assumption of the existence of a partition of the time interval verifying that the groups do not change their state within any element of the partition (as can be seen in following section devoted to the numerical examples).